adamdebono/ADSlidingViewController/Readme.md

 ## TODO ##

 - Underside persistency
-- Slide speed after panning
+- Slide speed after panning - when elastic has taken place
-- Reset strategy
+- Switch pan calculation to use translationInView:

 ## BUGS ##

 - Anchor animation when on resize
+- Tap gesture gets buttons on iOS 6